fbpx

 Legal Considerations and Required Disclosures

-When renting property in California, landlords and tenants must be aware of specific legal requirements and disclosures that protect both parties.
-These regulations include mandatory disclosures about the property’s condition and rules governing eviction processes.
+When renting property in California, landlords and tenants should be aware of specific legal requirements and disclosures.

 Mandatory Disclosures in California Rentals

-In California, landlords have the responsibility to make certain disclosures to tenants, typically in writing, before the lease begins.
-These disclosures include, but are not limited to:
+California landlords must make certain disclosures to tenants, typically in writing, before the lease begins.
+These include, among others:

-• The existence of any known mold in the unit that exceeds health and safety guidelines or poses a risk to tenants.
+• Mold: disclosure of known mold that exceeds health and safety guidelines or poses a risk.

-This list is not exhaustive, and landlords should ensure compliance with all state and local statutes regarding disclosures.
+This list is not exhaustive, and landlords should ensure compliance with all state and local disclosure statutes.

 Understanding Eviction Procedures

-Eviction is a legal process that landlords may pursue to remove a tenant from rental property under certain circumstances.
-Here are some key points:
+Eviction is a legal process landlords may pursue under certain circumstances.
+Key points include:

-• Proper Notice: Tenants must be given appropriate written notice before eviction, the requirements of which will vary depending on the reason for eviction.
+• Proper notice: tenants must receive appropriate written notice before eviction, with requirements depending on the reason.

-• Court Process: If a tenant does not vacate after proper notice, landlords must follow a court-mandated eviction process, which includes filing a lawsuit known as an ‘unlawful detainer.’
+• Court process: if a tenant does not vacate after proper notice, landlords must follow the court process, which includes filing an unlawful detainer action.

-• Illegal Actions: Landlords cannot forcibly remove a tenant without a court order.
-Actions such as changing locks or shutting off utilities to force a tenant out are illegal.
+• Illegal actions: landlords cannot forcibly remove a tenant without a court order.
+Self-help measures such as changing locks or shutting off utilities to force a tenant out are illegal under California law.

 Tenants have rights during the eviction process, including the right to contest an eviction in court.
-Both parties are advised to seek legal counsel when an eviction matter arises.
+Both parties should consider seeking legal counsel.

 Maintaining Your Rental Property